Heads Up: The Fed continues to raise rates — up 3% this year — making credit card debt even costlier.

 4. Be Flexible With Travel Dates

-The travel dates you choose for your trip greatly affects the total price of your family vacation.
-If you’re willing to be flexible about when you travel, you might be able to save a good amount.
+The travel dates you choose for your trip can greatly affect the total price of your family vacation.
+If you’re willing to be flexible about when you travel, you might be able to save a chunk of change.

 Compare flight costs on weekends versus weekdays to find travel deals.
-Also consider traveling during the shoulder season or off season.
-This can be more affordable than traveling to your destination during peak season when other families are arriving in high volumes.
+Also consider traveling during the shoulder season or off season, if possible.
+An example: Heading to London (and the world of Harry Potter) not in the summer, but the spring.
+This can be more affordable than traveling during peak season when other families are arriving in high volumes.
+Also, if your kids aren’t yet school age, you can avoid the usual school holiday dates and travel when you please, potentially saving money.

 5. Explore All-Inclusive Cruises